RobProductions/OpenEOS/README.md

 OpenEOS offers 2 main services to your Unity project:

 1. A port of the relevant EOS SDK files, including C# and DLLs configured to work within the Editor and builds.
-This allows you to import the EOS SDK as a package instead of going about it through the usual drag-and-drop method Epic expects from you
+This allows you to import the EOS SDK as a package instead of having to manage the SDK on a project-by-project basis in your Assets folder.
-2. A few extensions and shortcuts to the Epic Online Services
+2. A few helper extensions and shortcuts for commonly used Epic Online Services features, such as SDK Initialization and Account Management.

 ### Why Use OpenEOS?